ibm-cloud-docs/assistant/beta.md

 The following features are available for use by participants in the beta program only.
 To find out how to request access, see [Participate in the beta program](/docs/services/assistant?topic=assistant-feedback#feedback-beta).

-- The user interface of the Dialog builder has been updated to use the React JavaScript library.
-Dialog functions are now provided in encapsulated components that manage their own state, which results in a more responsive user experience.
+- The user interface of the tool has been updated to use the React JavaScript library.
+Functions are now provided in encapsulated components that manage their own state, which results in a more responsive user experience.

-- You can configure a skill to correct misspellings in user input.
-See [Correcting user input](/docs/services/assistant?topic=assistant-dialog-runtime-spell-check) for more details.

 - Try out the new system entities.
 The number-based system entities have been revised to be better able to recognize date, time, and number mentions.
 See [New system entities](/docs/services/assistant?topic=assistant-beta-system-entities) for more information.